IPA(8) IPA(8)

 DESCRIPTION

 ipa is an utility for accounting.
-The ipa.conf(5) manual page gives the
+The ipa.conf(5) manual page gives

 features.

-this statistic to IPA database modules.
+the ipa.conf(5) configuration file.
 It is possible to use several

 accounting systems and databases at once.